renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

   only considers unit tests and no other forms of testing.

-- `integration`: located within `test/integration`, these tests focus on the behavior surfaced by the common library entrypoints from the `syft` package and make light assertions about the results surfaced.
+- `integration`: located within `test/integration`, these tests focus on the behavior surfaced by the common library entrypoints from the `gosbom` package and make light assertions about the results surfaced.
 Additionally, these tests tend to make diversity assertions for enum-like objects, ensuring that as enum values are added to a definition that integration tests will automatically fail if no test attempts to use that enum value.
 For more details see the "Data diversity and freshness assertions" section below.